RasaHQ/rasa/docs/core/policies.rst

 Data Augmentation
 ^^^^^^^^^^^^^^^^^

-By default, Rasa Core will create longer stories by randomly glueing together the ones in your stories file.
+By default, Rasa Core will create longer stories by randomly gluing together the ones in your stories file.
 This is because if you have stories like:

 .. code-block:: story